zhch2000/BackendAssignment/README.md

 ## Pre-requisition to build and test this assignment:

-1. Having GO installed on your system.
-Refer to https://golang.org/dl/ to download and intall GO
+1. Ensure GO is installed on your system.
+Refer to https://golang.org/dl/ to download and install GO

-2. Make sure set GOPATH and test your installation follow the instruction on the download site
+2. Make sure to set GOPATH and test your installation follow the instructions on the download site

 3. Clone this repository under your GOPATH